JohnMohr/passwordgen/readme.md

 password is displayed in card-body textarea.

-Thanks to Aslan for help with the psuedo code.
+Thanks to Aslan for help with the initial psuedo code.
+It really helped me figure out how to make these things work.
+Thanks to Autoflower homework group for the guidance in going back to old subjects.